Skip to main content

 SELECT pg_get_role_ddl('myrole'::regrole);

-Why it's useful: A stable, in-core contract replaces every team's bespoke extractor.
-Migration prep, CI/CD schema diffs, audit snapshots of role grants and database properties, embedded calls from schema-management tools — all stop parsing pg_dump output.
+My verdict: a stable in-core contract retires every team's homegrown extractor.
+Migration prep, CI/CD schema diffs, audit snapshots of role grants and database properties, embedded calls from schema-management tools, all of it stops parsing pg_dump text.

 These functions complement pg_dump rather than replace it: single-object only, no dependency ordering, no indexes, triggers, or constraints.
-Permissions are scoped: CONNECT on the database, USAGE on the tablespace, superuser or self for roles.
+Permissions are scoped sensibly: CONNECT on the database, USAGE on the tablespace, superuser or self for roles.

 Online maintenance